marcoviero/Utils/README.md

-# simstack
+# Utils
-SIMSTACK for Python
+Generally useful functions for Python.

-An open-source, Python version of SIMSTACK.
+Simple functions are collected in utils.py
-Hopefully, with community input will grow in utility.
+More involved functions will have their own files.

 ## People